znegva/resources-generator/README.md

 This project is **work-in-progress**!

 When finished it can be used to generate all needed splashscreen and icon files for Cordova projects based on single source files.

 # cordova-resources-gen

-Generate splashscreens and icons for your Cordova based project.
+Generate automatically resized splashscreens and icons for mobile platforms, e.g. for Cordova based projects.
-Use this project to automatically resize a given splashscreen or icon image for all your platforms (iOS + Android atm).

 ## Installation